Yellow-chevroned parakeet

 The yellow-chevroned parakeet (Brotogeris chiriri) is native to tropical South America south of the Amazon River basin from central Brazil to southern Bolivia, Paraguay, and northern Argentina.
-Caged birds have been released in some areas, and the birds have established self-sustaining populations in the Miami, Florida, and Los Angeles.
+Caged birds have been released in some areas, and the birds have established self-sustaining populations in Miami, Florida, and Los Angeles.
 A small population in San Francisco, California that mostly centered around Mission Dolores Park disappeared in the early 2000s.
 This bird seems to be doing better in its North American feral population than the closely related white-winged parakeet.
 The species is also established in the downtown area of Rio de Janeiro, Brazil; and in Buenos Aires, Argentina; where it was introduced.
 The native population in South America continues to do well.

 Description

 The bird is 20–25 cm in length, and is mostly light green in color.
 It has a trailing yellow edge on its folded wings, which is also seen when the bird is in flight.
 It was considered conspecific with the white-winged parakeet until 1997.
 Wild birds primarily use disturbed forests and forest clearings around settlements.
 They rarely use deep tropical forests.